Other than consent, what legal grounds will there be for processing personal data under the General Data Protection Regulation (GDPR)?

 In the employment context, the most relevant legal bases for processing data under the GDPR are likely to be that it is necessary for the performance of a contract, for compliance with a legal obligation, or for the purposes of the employer's legitimate interests.
 For example, the processing of personal data by the employer for the purposes of paying the employee will be necessary for the performance of the employment contract, and the processing of data about absence for the purposes of paying statutory sick pay will be necessary for compliance with a legal obligation.
 If the employer also processes absence data for the separate purpose of analysing absence rates, for example, it would need to show that it also has a legal basis for this.
 This could be that it is necessary for the purposes of its legitimate interests.

-If an employer relies on the legitimate interests ground to process personal data, it must specify the particular legitimate interest for which the processing is necessary.
-Depending on the nature of the data and the processing activity, processing could be necessary for the management of the employment relationship in general; or the legitimate interest pursued could be more specific, eg carrying out a disciplinary investigation.
+If an employer relies on the legitimate interests ground to process personal data, it must specify the particular legitimate interest for which the processing is necessary (for example, the defence of potential legal claims or maintaining standards of performance and discipline).
 The employer must be able to show that the legitimate interest on which it relies is not outweighed by the rights of the employee.

 The GDPR will come into effect on 25 May 2018.